-You may not realize it, but your chimney damper plays an essential role in the everyday operation of your chimney.
+You may not realize it, but the chimney damper plays an essential role in the everyday operation of chimneys.
 If you use your damper improperly or if it becomes damaged, you are dramatically reducing your chimney’s ability to function.
 Over time, this could lead to long-term issues with your chimney that are costly to repair.

 For a quick run-down on what your chimney damper does and how to identify when you need a chimney damper replacement or repair, check out our guide below!